hshin111/hshin111.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 5th-year Statistics Ph.D. student at the <a href='https://stat.ufl.edu/'> University of Florida </a>
-.
-I am currently working with Dr. Joseph Antonelli.
-My research interests lie in causal inference, high-dimensional modeling, flexible Bayesian models, and more broadly, environmental statistics.
-Before starting my Ph.D., I completed my B.S. in Applied Statistics at Konkuk University in 2019.
+I am a postdoctoral research fellow at Harvard University, working under the mentorship of Dr. Francesca Dominici in the National Studies on Air Pollution and Health ([NSAPH](https://www.hsph.harvard.edu/nsaph/')) group.
+Before joining Harvard, I completed my Ph.D. in Statistics at the University of Florida, where I was mentored by Dr. Joseph Antonelli.
+My research interests lie in causal inference, flexible Bayesian models, and more broadly, environmental statistics.